Instructional Grant Awards

-You awarded eight Instructional, two Professional Growth, and one Student Enrichment totaling $70,127.48 to the students and staff of Sanger ISD.
+It was a parade Grant Patrol with Social Distancing which made capturing the moment not the same.
 As an organization, your Board of Directors and extensive committee volunteers work closely with the school district in identifying and supplementing the many needs in today’s classrooms all across the school district.

-But without YOU, NONE of these identified needs or innovative ideas would be met.
+But without YOU, NONE of these creative and innovative programs would be awarded nor recognized.
+THANK YOU!

-Also awarded at Sanger Middle School was a Instructional grant in the amount of $7500.00 for “Put a Song into your Future”.
-The award was presented to Richard Payne and made possible through partial funding by the Joan & Jesse Coffey Endowment.
-Presenting the award was School Board Trustee Jimmy Howard and Sanger Education Foundation Board President Dr. John Gage.
+Awarded at Sanger Middle School Fine Arts Instructor Richard Payne an Instructional grant in the amount of $845.00 for “And the Show Goes On”.
+The award was made possible through partial funding by the Joan & Jesse Coffey Endowment.

-Clear Creek Intermediate teacher Scheana Eller received an instructional grant award for “Apples for Students and Teachers in the amount of $8200.00.
-The award was made possible in part by the Faircloth Endowment to purchase 18 iPads with protective cases and one Apple Interactive TV.
+Clear Creek Intermediate teacher Scheana Eller received an instructional grant award for “Growing the Apple Orchard: Planting the Seeds for Success” in the amount $5980.00.
+The award was possible in part by the Carol Ann Springer Endowment and the Joan and Jesse Coffey Endowment.